amplication/docs/docs/getting-started/connect-server-to-github.md

 ![](./assets/connect-server-to-github/new-private-key.png)

 :::info
-After downloading private key file, copy the content of file and replace every new line with \n and replace [github-app-private-key] with that string
+After downloading private key file, copy the content of file, replace every new line with \n and replace [github-app-private-key] with that string
 :::

-8. Replace **[github-app-installation-url]** with the https://github.com/apps/ [your github app name] /installations/new?state={state} of the new GitHub application.
+8. Replace **[github-app-installation-url]** with the ` https://github.com/apps/[your github app name]/installations/new?state={state} `
 9. Restart Amplication server.